Baxter Troutman

 Representative Troutman was born in Lake Wales, Florida on November 25, 1966.
 He received an Associate of Arts degree from South Florida Community College in 1990 and a Bachelor of Science degree from Florida Southern College in 1994.
 He is the director of the Alico corporation, a Florida company dealing in farm goods.
 He was married to Rebecca Carney, to whom he proposed on the House floor in March 2008.
 He is the grandson of Florida citrus and cattle magnate Ben Hill Griffin, Jr., who at one time was one of the wealthiest people in the world.
 He is also the cousin of Florida State Senator J.D.
 Alexander, with whom he is often in disagreement.

 In 2008 Troutman authored a bill intended to make it harder for copper thieves to sell to scrap dealers.
 The bill required scrap metal sellers to fill out an identification form and required scrap dealers to hold on to material for seven days before selling it.
-After a 2009 disagreement with Senate president Haridopolos, the Senate Sergeant temporarily removed Troutman's "Senate floor privileges".
+After a 2009 disagreement with Senate president Mike Haridopolos, the Senate Sergeant temporarily removed Troutman's "Senate floor privileges".

 In 2017, Troutman filed to run for the open seat of Florida Commissioner of Agriculture for the 2018 election.